Turtles: Canada's culture in a shell

 Nature has played a strong influence in First Nations art, and the turtle is no stranger to the canvas.

-Mark Anthony Jackson uses his art to connect viewers with Canadian wildlife.
-In his piece “The Four Elements — Water,” a turtle adorned with the same yellow throat I saw that dreary Sunday morning depicts the species’ connection to the land.
+Mark Anthony Jacobson uses his art to connect viewers with Canadian wildlife.
+In his piece “The Four Elements - Water,” a turtle adorned with the same yellow throat that I saw that dreary Sunday morning depicts the species’ connection to the land.

 How NCC is protecting habitat for turtles

 Turtles continue to affect the way we view the land.
-In Quebec, the Nature Conservancy of Canada (NCC) is taking precautions to ensure the habitat of map turtles is protected on the Hochelaga Archipelago.
-Staff are implementing a conservation plan that provides concrete recommendations to limit population loss of species such a map turtle.
+In Quebec, the Nature Conservancy of Canada (NCC) is taking measures to ensure the habitat of map turtles is protected on the Hochelaga Archipelago.
+Staff are implementing a conservation plan that provides concrete recommendations to limit population losses of species such as map turtle.
+NCC, with help from our partners, launched an interactive platform for reporting turtle sightings throughout Quebec: carapace.ca.
+This easy-to-use tool is intended to collect information from the public on road fatality hot spots for turtles, including identifying zones where they can potentially be hit by cars.

-In the Ottawa Valley, NCC encourages the public to report any sightings of Blanding’s turtles and help them safely across busy roads.
+In the Ottawa Valley, NCC encourages the public to report any sightings of Blanding’s turtles and help them safely cross busy roads.

 From its representation in Canadian culture to its widespread distribution in Canadian habitats, it is no wonder why this species deserves its day to bask in the sun.